hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 * _CodeOfConductType_: Defines a type of code of conduct.
 Many codes of conduct are based on other popular codes of conduct.
 A _CodeOfConductType_ object represents a single type of code of conduct and stores a name and a URL to where the type is defined.
 It also stores a "fingerprint", which is a string of text that can be used to identify a code of conduct's type.
 A _CodeOfConductType_ object has many _CodeOfConduct_ objects.

 The application's GitHubService class performs the repository searching and identifies the codes of conduct.
 The ID of a repository set is passed to the service.
 As the service iterates through all repositories in the set, it makes GitHub Search API call for each repository.
-The Search API attempts to find all files in the respoitory that match the fingerprint of one of the code of conduct types.
+The Search API attempts to find all files in the repository that match the fingerprint of one of the code of conduct types.
 One of the code of conduct types has the simple fingerprint of "code of conduct" so that it will match any generic code of conduct in the repository.
 For each found file, a new code of conduct object is created and associated with repository object.

 (search by file name)